luizzappa/codemirror-lang-spreadsheet/README.md

 npm run test
 ```

+### Extending idiom

-To add support for a new language follow the steps below:
+To add support for a new idiom follow the steps below:

-In the `tokens.ts` file, add the language as a new supported type:
+In the `tokens.ts` file, add the idiom as a new supported type:
 ```
 TsupportedIdioms = 'en-US' | 'pt-BR';
 ```